 2. Relevant Extract of EPO Examination report

 EPO Patent Examiner(s) took cognizance of TKDL references.
 Extract of examination report at Para 1 & 4 are reproduced below.

-Full examination report can be referred at EP1722805.pdf
+Full examination report can be referred at EP2496274.pdf

 3. Outcomes of Third Party Observations & Examination Report.

-As the outcome of TKDL third party and other documents cited in examination report the examination of the application is still under process and reply is awaited from the Applicant INTEGRATED BOTAN, United States.
+As the outcome of TKDL third party and other documents cited in examination report, the examination is under process and reply is still awaited from the Applicant Moses S.r.l / SAN MARINO.